 The technology behind this GPU and its potential performance remain shrouded in mystery, but as time goes on, details are coming to light.
 If it proves a viable alternative to Nvidia and AMD, this will be one of the most important events in the graphics card industry this century.

 Here’s what we know so far.

 Pricing and availability

 In December 2019, however, rumors began to circulate that the Xe graphics development was not progressing fast enough.
-A user from the Chiphell forums (via WCCFTech) claimed that Xe graphics development was not going well and that we may not see any Intel GPUs before the end of 2020.
+A user from the Chiphell forums (via WCCFTech) claimed that Xe graphics development was not going well and that we may not see any Intel GPUs before the end of 2020 (and sure enough, we didn’t).
 They also claimed that this would push Ponte Vecchio back to 2022 at the earliest.

 — Intel Graphics (@IntelGraphics) August 15, 2018

 Intel has been making progress, though.
 Its Tiger Lake processors, which use on-board Iris Xe graphics, launched in 2020.
 Intel also released its first dedicated GPU in decades: the Iris Xe Max, though the slightly underpowered graphics unit has only shown up in a few laptops so far: The Acer Swift 3, Asus VivoBook Flip TP470, and Dell Inspiron 15 7000.

 Intel is starting to launch this same Iris Xe Max chip, known as Discrete Graphics 1, or DG1, as an OEM-only part for desktop.
 Rumors suggested that the DG1 would be a low-powered discrete GPU for laptops, not an add-in card for desktops.
 It now appears to be both.